top of page

 Tired AF, if they're willing to admit it.

-And when hiring fatigue sets in, it doesn’t just slow things down.
+When hiring fatigue sets in, it doesn’t just slow things down.
 It quietly erodes judgment, fairness, and trust.
 I’ve watched strong, well-intentioned leaders slip into auto-pilot interviews, disengaged panels, and the dangerous mindset of “good enough is good enough.”

 "The moment exhaustion outweighs evidence, hiring stops being a strategy and becomes a liability."